 2. Trapper model lever action

 Between various manufacturers (Winchester, Henry, and Rossi, to mention a few) there are many caliber choices here including the 357 and 44 magnum.
-My choice has always been the ole 30-30.
-In the short Trapper (16-inch barrel) model, this little lever gun is ideal for carry inside a vehicle.
+My choice has always been the ole 30-30 Win.
+In the short Trapper (16-inch barrel) model, this little lever gun is ideal for carrying inside a vehicle.
 It’s also very flat-sided and easy to position between the seats for quick access.

 3. Kel Tec Sub2000

 The Sub2000 uses Glock magazines and consequently will accept the extended 33-round 9mm and the 22-round 40 S&W versions.
 Another handy feature is the ability to fold it in half for extreme covert carry.
 It’s very easily carried between the seat and console right next to you while driving.
 Kel Tec has updated the original Sub2000 and I very much enjoy my “Gen 2” chambered in 9mm.

 4. M1 30 carbine

 This carbine platform has been around since World War II.
 With an 18-inch barrel and magazine capacity of 15 or 30 rounds, this 30 caliber semi-auto has a muzzle velocity of about 1,990 feet per second.
 It has seen military and police service around the world.

 5. Kel Tec CMR-30

 Another innovative offering from Kel Tec is the CMR-30 in 22 Magnum, with a 16-inch barrel.
 This hot little rim fire cartridge has been used over the years for everything from bringing in the camp meat to self-defense.
 I like the CMR-30 because the stock telescopes all way flush with the back of the receiver.

 As I previously stated, this is a short list of the best truck gun carbine options available.
-I do have personal experience with each of the above listed platforms and know they carry well inside a vehicle and will likewise easily be deployed outside the vehicle with ease if the need arises.
+I do have personal experience with each of the above-listed platforms and know they carry well inside a vehicle and will likewise easily be deployed outside the vehicle with ease if the need arises.
 Bottom line, carbine carry in my everyday transportation is the rule, not the exception.